Published on May 18th, 2021 | by Ruben4

 New regulations for the D.O.
 Jerez-Xérès-Sherry

-You may remember the recent Fino vs Manzanilla conflict, which was actually a wider struggle between Jerez and Sanlúcar which lasted for several years.
+You may remember Fino vs Manzanilla conflict in 2020, which was actually a wider struggle between Jerez and Sanlúcar which lasted for several years.
 There were discussions about the technical differences between Fino and Manzanilla, the production of Fino de Sanlúcar, the representation of Manzanilla within the institutes of the denomination of origin and other matters.
 Over the years numerous debates and confrontations even led to threats about Sanlúcar blowing up the current D.O. structure and starting an entirely separate Consejo Regulador altogether.

 A single production and ageing zone

 Fino de Sanlúcar

 A Fino de Sanlúcar is a full-bodied biologically aged wine that is called Fino (based on its characteristics) while it’s produced in a bodega in Sanlúcar, where it would logically be called Manzanilla.
 Especially Barbadillo is known for producing Fino de Sanlúcar, e.g. the Fino Mil Pesetas.
 It was the European Commission which put a finger on this old inconsistency: if you claim Manzanilla is unique to Sanlúcar, then how can you also use the name Fino for a wine that is made in the same place, with the same technical specifications?

 The new agreement defines that Fino can only come from Jerez or El Puerto (and the new municipalities of the former production zone, I guess) while biological wines produced in Sanlúcar can only be called Manzanilla.
 A transitional period of 10 years is established to phase out the name and existing stocks but after that, all of Sanlúcar’s biologically aged wines will be regulated by the D.O.
 Manzanilla de Sanlúcar alone.